FedeDP/libmodule/docs/src/concepts.rst

 Module concept
 --------------

-A module is key entity of libmodule: it is a single and indipendent logical unit that reacts to certain events by polling on a fd. |br|
+A module is core entity of libmodule: it is a single and indipendent logical unit that reacts to certain events by polling on a fd. |br|
 It offers some callbacks that are used by libmodule to manage its life. |br|
 It is initialized through MODULE macro: